 An important point to remember about these types of issues, and other temporary relief issues as well, is that a party needs to file a Motion with the court to request the relief, and schedule a hearing if the parties can't come to an agreement.
 The legal system in the U.S., puts the responsibility on the parties to file the papers with the court to move the case forward and seek the relief they want, versus a procedure directed more by the court (although there are stages along the way when the judge will schedule a "status conference" or "case management conference" to check on the status of the case).

 A final area of temporary relief, is relief directed at property or debt issues - e.g. an order preventing a party from wasting or "depleting" marital assets; directing who gets exclusive use of the home; an order directing who has to pay certain debts while the case is pending.
-With the problems currently in the housing market, one type of request for temporary relief which can arise is a request for an "interim distribution" of the marital home to one party via quitclaim deed, to allow one party, for example, to pursue a mortgage modification on their own, if the lender will allow it.
+There can be other orders also providing for an "interim distribution" of certain assets, for example, the marital home to one party via quitclaim deed, to allow them to pursue a mortgage modification on their own, if the lender will allow it.